Iostream-Cout/A-Web-Spider-to-Crawl-the-Educational-Administration-System-of-UESTC/README.md

 visit(self, url):
   This method returns a Response object after making an HTTP request to the provided URL.If the request fails to get the right response, it will call the log method again and again until the aimed page is available.

+  close(self):
+    This method should be called before the end of the programme.
+It saves the cookies to a file.

 [Examples]